 \subsubsection{$L^{\infty}$-like spaces.}

-In this subsection, we construct the vector spaces of signed measures which we are going to work with.
-Particularly, we define the norm used in the left hand side of equation \ref{stabll}.

-To make it possible, we need to briefly recall some facts on disintegration of measures, state the Rokhlin's Disintegration Theorem and fix some notations.
+In this subsection, we define the vector spaces of signed measures that we will be working with.
+Specifically, we define the norm of the left-hand side of equation (\ref{stabll}).
+To do this, we need to briefly review some facts about the disintegration of measures, state Rokhlin's Disintegration Theorem, and establish certain notations.